optio50/XW-110-Plus-Wireless-Temperature-Sensor/README.md

+A simple PYQT5 interface with a 7 day live chart and current readout for the XW-110 wireless temperature sensors.

 https://www.controlbyweb.com/xw110/
 The XW-110 is an easy-to-use wireless temperature sensor with a built-in web server.
 Users can view current temperature using a web browser, smartphone app,